European Entrepreneurship Education Award

 The European Entrepreneurship Award (EEEA) is presented annually by the Sten K. Johnson Centre for Entrepreneurship.
 The award recognizes an individual or an organisation that has contributed to the improvement of entrepreneurship education in academia in Europe.
 The award is comprised of the honor and a diploma, as well as a sum of 100 000 SEK.

-This year the award goes to Professor Mats Lundqvist and Associate Professor Karen Williams Middleton at Chalmers University in Sweden.
+This year the award goes to Associate Professor Marco van Gelderen at VU University Amsterdam.

 The award committee’s citation